SvenjaCSch/alpaca_telegram_chatbot/README.md

 A total of 3 (scenarios) * 12 (prompts) = 36 test conversations should be carried out.

 #### 3. Conduct the conversations and collect the chat data.
-Mark the parts the bot wrote
+Mark the parts the bot wrote.

 In order to make the chats comparable across different prompts, some rules need to be followed during the chats.